Metastability for the Curie-Weiss-Potts model with unbounded random interactions: Capacity estimates for the DCWP model

 \subsection{Concentration inequalities}

 We begin with establishing a concentration inequality for functionals of independent random variables.
-By employing Chernoff-type bounds, this approach generalises the classical McDiarmid concentration inequality by relaxing the bounded differences property to a Lipschitz condition and imposing regularity conditions on the random vector.
-Furthermore, this method yields tighter estimates in the case of vanishing variance, that is, as $v \to 0$, in comparison to \cite[Proposition 2.1]{BMP21}.
+By employing Chernoff-type bounds, this approach generalise McDiarmid's concentration inequality by replacing the bounded-difference assumption with a Lipschitz condition together with mild regularity on the law of the involved random variables.
+Furthermore, this method yields tighter estimates in the case of vanishing variance, that is, as $v \to 0$, in comparison to \cite[Proposition 2.1]{BMP21}. \begin{theorem} Let $(\Omega, \mathcal{F}, \prob)$ be a probability space and $n \in \mathbb{N}$.
+Consider a vector $X = (X_{1}, \dots, X_{n})$ of independent, $\mathbb{R}$-valued random variables on $(\Omega, \mathcal{F}, \prob)$ such that, for any $i \in \{1, \ldots, n\}$, the symmetrised cumulant generating function